linuxfrorg/linuxfr.org/Container.md

 =====================

-To help maintainers, we are in the process of adding tests to check the application has still the expected behaviour.
+To help maintainers, we are in the process of adding tests to check the application has still the expected behavior.

 To get help about writing tests, see the
 [Ruby on Rails documentation](https://guides.rubyonrails.org/testing.html#the-rails-test-runner)